 October especially tends to be THE perfect cinematic companion to this city.
 Expect deliciously moody mornings as light raindrops accompany you on your walk to the coffee shop.

-If you’re visiting in September, consult the “summer” tips above, then add a sweater and light coat.
+If you’re planning a Seattle packing list for a trip in September, consult the “summer” tips above, then add a sweater and light coat.

-If you choose to visit us in October, here’s the plan: Think button-down, long-sleeve plaid shirts with skinny jeans.
+If you’re visiting the city in October or November, here’s the plan for what to wear in Seattle: Think button-down, long-sleeve plaid shirts with skinny jeans.
 Bring your new fall boots–preferably leather riding boots with a rounded toe and little-to-no heel.
 Wear them with your skinnies or colorful, opaque tights.

-Throw in a vest for layering over long shirts, a playful wool coat, and scarves for layering.
+Throw on a vest for layering over long shirts, a playful wool coat, and scarves for layering.
 You’re going for a mix of edgy and feminine.

 What to Pack for Seattle in Winter